-Time-domain studies and ToOs are likely to remain key scientific topics.
-Furthermore they are central elements in the strategic vision for the current H.E.S.S. and future CTA facilities, and the changing multiwavelength landscape.
+Time main studies and ToOs are likely to remain key scientific topics.
+Furthermore they are central elements in the theoretical control elements in the changing multiwavelengt.
+The changing multiwavelengt is the changing multiwavelengt.

 GRBs are now established VHE sources, raising focused questions, arguing for new search strategies and benefitting from further triggers obtained by new satellites (GRB observations with SVOM, starting in 2022).
-GW-emitting BH- and NS-mergers are expected to be significantly more promising as the O4 run of the global GW-interferometer network will integrate the KAGRA detector and hence provide much more accurate positions for hundreds of triggers starting late 2022.
-Simultaneous observations of the entire gamma-ray band with HESS and the Fermil/LAT instrument shall be performed for source classes that have not been studied sufficiently in the (conservative) past efforts while both instruments remain operational.
-A strong focus on new source classes shall guide joint observations with new facilities in the X-ray and radio bands (e.g. NICER, MeerKAT).
-The searches for potential, rare gamma-ray transients triggered by high-energy neutrino and FRB detections shall be focused and continued.
+GW-emitting BH- and NS-mergers are expected to be significantly more promising as the O4 run of the global GW-interferometer network will integrate the KAGRA determined and hence provide much more accurate positions for hundreds of triggers starting lateral starting lat

-Time-domain science goals include many questions that do not require triggers: Studies of pulsed VHE emission has already benefitted from the new CT5 camera.
-Gamma-ray binaries are a small but very interesting source class.
+Time-domain science goals include many questions that do no quire triggers: Studie pulsed VHE emission has already benefitted from the new CT5 came and Samma-ray binaries are a small but very interesting source class.
 New sources shall be investigated and secular variations in established objects are obvious targets.
-Joint observations of the SMBH in Sgr A and M87 with HESS and the EHT array had a very promising start and shall be continued.
+Joint obstations of the SMBH in Sgr A and M87 with HESS and the EHT array had a very promising start and shall be continued.
 It is also expected that long-term monitoring of few AGN prototypes will be a very valuable pathfinder for CTA.